psychologicalname/turnover/README.md

 ## Tech Stack

-•⁠  ⁠[Next.js](https://nextjs.org): A React framework for building the overall structure of the application.
+⁠- [Next.js](https://nextjs.org): A React framework for building the overall structure of the application.
-•⁠  ⁠[API Routes](https://nextjs.org/docs/api-routes/introduction): Used for creating server-side API endpoints.
+- ⁠[API Routes](https://nextjs.org/docs/api-routes/introduction): Used for creating server-side API endpoints.
-•⁠  ⁠[Tailwind CSS](https://tailwindcss.com): A utility-first CSS framework for styling the application.
+- ⁠[Tailwind CSS](https://tailwindcss.com): A utility-first CSS framework for styling the application.
-•⁠  ⁠[TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that adds static types.
+- ⁠[TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that adds static types.
-•⁠  ⁠[Prisma](https://prisma.io): An open-source database toolkit for handling database operations.
+- ⁠[Prisma](https://prisma.io): An open-source database toolkit for handling database operations.
-•⁠  ⁠[Postgres](https://www.postgresql.org/): The database used to store user and interest data.
+- ⁠[Postgres](https://www.postgresql.org/): The database used to store user and interest data.
-•⁠  ⁠[Next.js Middleware](https://nextjs.org/docs/middleware): Used to check if a user is logged in.
+- ⁠[Next.js Middleware](https://nextjs.org/docs/middleware): Used to check if a user is logged in.
 If a user is not logged in, they are redirected to the login page.

 # Getting Started

 Follow these steps to set up the application:

-1.⁠ ⁠Create a ⁠ .env ⁠ file in the root directory of the project and add the following line:
+1.⁠ ⁠Create a ⁠`.env` ⁠file in the root directory of the project and add the following line:

-    ⁠ properties
+    ⁠```properties
     DATABASE_URL="postgresql://com_owner:S3GZdHRzFjr4@ep-late-mouse-a110uw2t.ap-southeast-1.aws.neon.tech/com?sslmode=require"
-     ⁠
+    ```

     This sets up the connection to the PostgreSQL database.

 2.⁠ ⁠Install the project dependencies:

-    ⁠ bash
+    ```bash
     npm install
-     ⁠
+    ```

 3.⁠ ⁠Start the development server:

-    ⁠ bash
+    ```bash
     npm run dev
-     ⁠
+    ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.